-Our former manner of life is a broad area that refers to how we previously conducted ourselves in every aspect of our daily living.
-It encompasses things like the people we associated with, our way of speaking, how we dressed, places we went, how we spent our time, our relationships with people, how we spent our money, and so on.
+Our former manner of life is a broad term that refers to how we previously conducted ourselves in every aspect of our life.
+It includes things like who we associated with, how we spoke, how we dressed, where we went, how we spent our time, how we spent our money, and so on.

-After we’re saved, our whole way of living needs to have a change from what it was before.
+After we’re saved, our whole manner of life should change from what it was before.

-Not a matter of regulation outwardly but of the new life inwardly
+Not a matter of outward regulation but of the new life inside us

 “Lord Jesus, thank You for saving me.
-I want to have a free way to grow in You and walk with You.
-Lord, touch any improper thing in my living that hinders my going on with You.
-Shine on it, and help me remove any such thing completely from my life!”
+I want You to grow in me without any hindrance from my old life.
+Lord, show me any improper things in my living that frustrate me from going on with You.
+Help me remove them completely from my life.”

-The Lord Jesus lives inside us and wants His life to grow in us.
-Surely He will answer this prayer.
-We don’t have to remain in the former things and be held back from enjoying Christ and growing in Him.
-He will reveal what impedes us in our Christian walk.
-By cooperating with the Lord to deal with our past, we can go on and experience Christ every day.
+The Lord Jesus will surely answer this prayer.
+He will reveal the things from our former life that impede us in our Christian walk.
+By cooperating with the Lord to put an end to them, we can go on and experience Christ every day.